UltimatePea/LearningHaskellTheImperativeWay/chapter_01_hello_world.md

 The type of `putStrLn` is `String -> IO ()`.
 This means `putStrLn` takes a String as its argument, and produces an empty value `()` wrapped in the `IO` monad. `IO` is a function that constructs a type. `IO` is a type constructor, where the empty value `()` is its argument. `IO ()` constructs the return type of `putStrLn`, or the type `putStrLn` produces.
 We write type annotation by writing the name first, followed by two colons, followed by its type. `putStrLn :: String -> IO ()` means that `putStrLn` is a function that takes a `String` and produces an empty value wrapped in an `IO` monad.

-### What is a Monad?
+### What is a `IO` Monad?

-You can think of monad as a box.
 You can think of `IO` monad specifically as a real world procedure.
 The `()` in `IO ()` indicates that this real world procedure contains nothing inside.
 You can think of it as `void` in most imperative languages.
 In Haskell, every function which does real world communication produces values that are wrapped in an `IO` monad.

 ### What is `main`?